Pimlical Android Help

 Restore Memos - This function allows you to access the Restore Memo function to restore your Memos from an older backup files in the case where you cannot even access the Memo section of Pimlical because it causes an exception error - this way you have a 'back-door' to the Restore function.

 Strip Pimlical Tags - This button strips ALL the custom tags that Pimlical puts in the note field of Android calendar events.
 Normally these tags are not seen (because Pimlical converts them into the actual local fields in Pimlical calendar for display).
-However, if you choose to no longer use Pimlical, you may wish to first strip out all those custom tags since they would no longer have any meaning.
+However, if you choose to no longer use Pimlical, you may wish to first strip out all those custom tags since they would no longer have any meaning and that way they don't end up cluttering the Note field in other calendar applications.

 Restore Contacts - as with Restore Memos, thus provides a back-door to the function that restores the contacts database from a backup copy when you can not even access the Contacts section without encountering a fatal Exception Error that prevents you from getting to the Contacts Menu.